ErikFougnerArnesen/TK4551---Eng-Cybernetics-Specialization-Project/README.md

 ```

 ### Build Micro DDS
-As mentioned in the [PX4 Docs](https://docs.px4.io/main/en/ros/ros2_comm.html#setup-micro-xrce-dds-agent-client) we will need to run this code in order to build MicroDDS on your machine
+As in the [PX4 Docs](https://docs.px4.io/main/en/ros/ros2_comm.html#setup-micro-xrce-dds-agent-client) we will need to run this code in order to build MicroDDS on your machine

 ```
 git clone https://github.com/eProsima/Micro-XRCE-DDS-Agent.git